Suvink/docs-choreo-dev/en/docs/quick-start-guides/deploy-your-first-static-web-application.md

 Now let's build and deploy the web application.

-## Step 3: Build Your Web Application
+## Step 3: Build your web application

 1. In the left navigation menu, click **Build**.
 2. In the **Builds** pane, click **Build Latest**.